 Statute of Limitations

 To recover damages, a lawsuit must be filed within Florida’s statute of limitations.
-The injured party has four years from the date of the accident or the date the injury was discovered, but only three years if the defendant is the government of a city, a county, or the state.
+The injured party has two years from the date of the accident or the date the injury was discovered, including if the defendant is the government of a city, a county, or the state.
 If the deadline is missed, the injured party cannot sue.
 A qualified West Palm Beach traumatic brain injury lawyer can help individuals file their suit.

 The lawsuit presents the evidence necessary to prove the case as well as citations for the applicable case and statutory laws.
 West Palm Beach traumatic brain injury lawyers will conduct a thorough investigation to develop physical evidence from the accident scene, documentary records of all care provided, and the testimony taken under oath from all parties and witnesses.

 Although lawyers will work to prepare the case for trial, personal injury cases are often settled with the defendant’s insurance carrier, which will try to limit the amount of money to be paid.
-A West Palm Beach traumatic brain injury lawyer, however, will aggressively work toward a fair settlement that covers the client’s losses.
+The personal injury lawyers at Kogan & DiSalvo, however, will aggressively work toward a fair settlement that covers the client’s losses.